-After showing Metallica’s Load some leniency in our ‘is it time to cut Metallica’s Load album some slack’ article, Worship Metal now turns its attention to another universally derided album and asks….is it time to cut Megadeth’s Risk some slack?
+After showing Metallica‘s Load some leniency in our ‘is it time to cut Metallica’s Load album some slack’ article, We now turn our attention to another universally derided album and ask….is it time to cut Megadeth‘s Risk some slack?

-Released 16 years ago, Megadeth’s 8th studio outing has genuinely been lumped in with Cryptic Writings and Super-Collider in the ‘woefully inept mainstream Megadeth albums we like to forget exist category’.
-Considering time (supposedly) heals all wounds, Worship Metal sat down – with minds cleared and previous opinions set to the wayside – and listened to the whole damn album again (original version, not your remixed and remastered bullsh*it from 2004).
+Megadeth’s 8th studio outing has genuinely been lumped in with Cryptic Writings and Super-Collider in the ‘woefully inept mainstream Megadeth albums we like to forget exist category’.
+Considering time (supposedly) heals all wounds, Worship Metal sat down – with minds cleared and previous opinions set to the wayside – and listened to the whole damn album again (original CD version, not your remixed and remastered bullshhit that we’ve had to link below).

 Here’s the results…..

 For starters, surely Risk should be a whole lot more palatable when you already know that thrash metal is off the table?
 With the weight of expectation removed, opener “Insomnia” proves to be a unique Megadeth track that holds up remarkably well.
 Blessed with a bouncy high-tempo, Mega Dave’s snarl is welcomingly up front and centre while the riffing is simple, catchy and complemented well by the Eastern-tinged violin ‘riff’ that occasionally accompanies it.
 “Insomnia” may be commercial, it may be glossy but it’s a cracking little opener.